Imran Ahmad

 Imran Ahmad (born 22 Feb 1948) is a Bangladesh Awami League politician, businessman and a former Minister of Expatriates' Welfare and Overseas Employment during 2019–2024.
 He is a former member of Jatiya Sangsad representing the Sylhet-4 constituency for six terms.

 Early life and education

-Imran was born in Demra in the then Bengal Presidency, British India to Harun Sheikh and Mst.
+Imran was born in Demra in East Bengal, in the Dominion of Pakistan to Harun Sheikh and Mst.
 Yanur Begum.
 Their ancestral home was in Manirampur Upazila, Jessore.
 He completed his SSC education at the Bawany High School in Demra and finished his upper education.
 He graduated from the University of Dhaka with a Bachelor of Arts in geography.